fmerg/pymerkle/README.md

 [`tests/test_defense.py`](https://github.com/FoteinosMerg/pymerkle/blob/master/tests/test_defense.py) file
 inside the project's repository to see how to perform second-preimage attacks against the current implementation.

+## Peristence

+On-disc persistence is _not_ currently supported.

+Given an instance of the ``MekleTree`` class, the minimum required information can be exported using the ``.export()`` method into a ``.json`` file, so that the Merkle-tree can be reloaded in its current state from that file using the ``.loadFromFile()`` static method.
+This can be useful for transmitting the tree's current state to a trusted party or retrieving the tree from a backup file.
+Reconstruction of the tree is uniquely determined by the sequence of stored hashes (see the section _Tree structure_ to understand why).

+See [_API_](API.md) or [_Usage_](USAGE.md) for details about arguments and precise functionality.

 ## Running tests